SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   i.e. overwrite a product if it's already there with a new one.
 - Or we can make a custom workaround - if you take a look at the API docs - LS allows you to set up your own price.

-### Workaround for Multiple Products Purchase
-?
-The problem is that even if we will change the name and description of the product in the LS checkout - LS will still use the original name and image in the emails and orders.
-That's why probably better to create a base product, e.g. "E-lemonades" and use it as a base variant ID for multiple product purchases?
 - Let's do the second option because it's more fun and a good change to see more options in action.
 - Let's `if (count($products) === 1) {` first, and then do everything we did so far.